-If we breach any of our representations or warranties made in the sale and servicing agreement relating to title of the receivables, perfection or priority matters (these representations and warranties made by us to the trust are substantially similar to the title, perfection and priority representations and warranties made by CNH Industrial Capital America to us as described in "-Closing Date Sale of Receivables" above), and our breach is not cured by the last day of the second month following the discovery by or notice to the trustee of the breach, we will be obligated to repurchase any receivable materially and adversely affected by our breach as of such last day at a price equal to the Purchase Amount.
+If we breach any of our representations or warranties made in the sale and servicing agreement relating to title of the receivables, perfection or priority matters (these representations and warranties made by us to the trust are substantially similar to the title, perfection and priority representations and warranties made by CNH Capital to us as described in "-Closing Date Sale of Receivables" above), and our breach is not cured by the last day of the second month following the discovery by or notice to the trustee of the breach, we will be obligated to repurchase any receivable materially and adversely affected by our breach as of such last day at a price equal to the Purchase Amount.
 This repurchase obligation is the only remedy available to the trust, noteholders, certificateholders, the indenture trustee or the trustee for any such uncured breach relating to representations and warranties described in this paragraph.

-We also have an obligation under the sale and servicing agreement to repurchase at a price equal to the Purchase Amount any receivable for which there has been a breach of a representation or warranty by CNH Industrial Capital America under the purchase agreement that requires CNH Industrial Capital America to repurchase such receivable as described in "-Closing Date Sale of Receivables" above.
-Our foregoing repurchase obligation is subject to CNH Industrial Capital America repurchasing the receivable from us as described above.
+We also have an obligation under the sale and servicing agreement to repurchase at a price equal to the Purchase Amount any receivable for which there has been a breach of a representation or warranty by CNH Capital under the purchase agreement that requires CNH Capital to repurchase such receivable as described in "-Closing Date Sale of Receivables" above.
+Our foregoing repurchase obligation is subject to CNH Capital repurchasing the receivable from us as described above.
 This repurchase obligation of ours is the only remedy available against us to the noteholders, the indenture trustee or the trustee for the trust for any such uncured breach.
 With respect to this paragraph, the preceding paragraph, and the third and fifth paragraphs under "-Closing Date Sale of Receivables," the servicer will make the determinations as to whether such repurchases are required and there will not otherwise be any independent verification of the servicer's exercise of authority or such determinations.

-With respect to all receivables purchased or repurchased by, or otherwise transferred to, CNH Industrial Capital America, us, the servicer or our affiliate pursuant to the transaction agreements: (a) the trust, the depositor and the indenture trustee will sell, transfer, assign, set over and otherwise convey to CNH Industrial Capital America, us, the servicer or our affiliate, as applicable, without recourse, representation or warranty, all of the trust's, the depositor's and the indenture trustee's right, title and interest in, to and under such receivables, and all related equipment, and all other related assets, including all security and documents relating thereto, and (b) the trust, the seller, and the indenture trustee will be deemed to have released any security interest and any other claim under the transaction agreements in such receivables, related equipment, and all related equipment, and all other related assets, including all security and documents relating thereto, without any further act or deed, and such receivables, and all related equipment, and all related equipment, and all other related assets, including all security and documents relating thereto, without any further act or deed, and such receivables, and all related equipment, and all other related assets, including all security and documents relating thereto, without security interest contained in the indenture.
+With respect to all receivables purchased or repurchased by, or otherwise transferred to, CNH Capital, us, the servicer or our affiliate pursuant to the transaction agreements: (a) the trust, the depositor and the indenture trustee will sell, transfer, assign, set over and otherwise convey to CNH Capital, us, the servicer or our affiliate, as applicable, without recourse, representation or warranty, all of the trust's, the depositor's and the indenture trustee's right, title and interest in, to and under such receivables, and all related equipment, and all other related assets, including all security and documents relating thereto, and (b) the trust, the seller, and the indenture trustee will be deemed to have released any security interest and any other claim under the transaction agreements in such receivables, related equipment, and all related assets, including all security and documents relating thereto, without any further act or deed, and such receivables, and all related equipment, and all other related assets, including all security and documents relating thereto will be free of the security interest contained in the indenture.

-Under the sale and servicing agreement, New Holland Credit Company, LLC, as servicer, will continue to service the receivables held by the trust and will receive fees for its services.
+Under the sale and servicing agreement, New Holland Credit, as servicer, will continue to service the receivables held by the trust and will receive fees for its services.
 In order to assure uniform quality in servicing the receivables and to reduce administrative costs, we and the trust will designate the servicer as custodian to maintain possession, as the agent for the trust and the indenture trustee, of the receivables and related documents.